kubesphere/website/content/en/docs/project-user-guide/application-workloads/routes.md

    {{< notice note >}}

-   If **Access Method** is set to **LoadBalancer**:

-   * On [QingCloud Kubernetes Engine (QKE)](https://appcenter.qingcloud.com/apps/app-cmgbd5k2), you need to [add annotations](https://github.com/yunify/qingcloud-cloud-controller-manager/blob/v1.3.4/docs/configure.md) in the **Set Gateway** dialog box to use the QingCloud load balancer plugin.
-The external IP address assigned by the QingCloud load balancer plugin can be directly used to access the Route from outside your private network.
-   * On other infrastructure platforms, you need to enable the load balancer plugin of your platform according to the plugin user guide.
+   If **Access Method** is set to **LoadBalancer**, you may need to enable the load balancer plugin in your environment according to the plugin user guide.

    {{</ notice >}}

    ![access-method-nodeport](/images/docs/project-user-guide/application-workloads/routes/access-method-nodeport.png)

    ![access-method-loadbalancer](/images/docs/project-user-guide/application-workloads/routes/access-method-loadbalancer.png)

 ## Create a Route